 F1 22 Singapore Setup Guide For Dry and Wet Conditions

-We will focus on high speed, and acceleration along with good tire grip and traction.
+The Singapore Track in F1, the 22 track only has sharp turns, and there are straight sections in between.
+This guide will help you with perfect track setup while focusing on high speed, acceleration, good tire grip, and traction.
 The straight segments are perfect for gaining and maintaining higher speeds.

-Dry Setup
+Singapore Dry Track Setup

 Aerodynamics